 Conclusion

 This was a rather straightforward vulnerability, as we were able to control the allocation size, copy size, and actual values in the overflow.
-This vulnerability was present in a niche (and old) part of AFD, it can only be triggered in Window versions that have SAN components installed.
+This vulnerability was present in a niche (and old) part of AFD, it can only be triggered in Windows versions that have SAN components installed.
 Non-Windows Server versions typically don't have them installed out-of-the box.
 Analysing this vulnerability has given us a better understanding of how AFD works under-the-hood and could prove a great segway into developing an exploit for it.

 Acknowledgements

-Special thanks to Alex Plaskett and Robert Herrera for providing support and guidance when doing the secondment.
+Special thanks to Alex Plaskett and Robert Herrera for providing support and guidance during the secondment.

 Appendix A